Skip to main content

 You Don’t Have to be a Mathlete

-Many children don't like learning math, according to an Oxford Learning article that looks at some of the reasons that kids may not like math and the potential solutions.
+According to an Oxford Learning article, many children don't like math, and the piece explores the reasoning behind that and offers potential solutions.
 The report makes a case that one reason children can dislike the subject is because math requires making many mistakes, so children may think they are bad at it.
-However, Oxford Learning reassures that if children get discouraged, a solution is to reassure them that making mistakes is just part of the learning process and that this lesson applies both in the classroom and in life.
+However, Oxford Learning suggests that if children get discouraged, a solution is to reassure them that making mistakes is just part of the learning process and that this lesson applies both in the classroom and in life.

 Do Chromosomes Have Anything to Do With It?

 Are boys better at math than girls?
-A Scientific American article suggests there is no discernible difference in math aptitude in preschool and elementary school.
+A Scientific American article notes there is no discernible difference in math aptitude in preschool and elementary school.
 Then, starting in adolescence, some differences appear: Boys often score higher than girls on the math portion of the SAT and other exams that aren't directly connected to their curriculum.
-Even though boys do better than girls on the SAT, those scores do not predict math performance in class.
-Girls outpace boys in the classroom.

 If you think math isn’t your thing or have math anxiety but love finding solutions, it’s time to re-examine a math degree.
 Research proves that drive and desire, not natural ability, are the most critical factors for success.